Don’t risk a breakdown this Christmas

 - Be good to your battery.
 Cold weather puts an additional burden on it, so get it checked.
 Remember that batteries last an average of five years, so be ready to replace it if necessary.

 - Check the pressure and tread on all your tyres, including the spare.

 - Keep your screen wash topped up.
-As part of your service, a garage will check and top up the antifreeze in your engine coolant.
+As part of the service, a garage will check and top up the antifreeze in your engine coolant.

-- Fill up with fuel before a journey, and refill when the gauge drops to one quarter.
+- Fill up with fuel before a journey, which should help you save money by avoiding the need for a pricey fill-up on the motorway.
+Aim to refill when the gauge drops to one quarter.
 Don’t wait for the fuel warning light to come on.